BlackHolePerturbationToolkit/h1Lorenz/README.md

 ### Output

 The data is saved into the /data in HDF5 format.
-The metric perturbation is outputted in the Barack-Lousto-Sago basis.
+There is a Mathematica notebook (Loadh1Lorenz.nb) in the notebooks/ subfolder which shows how to read in the data.

+In general the l=even, m=0 modes are not computed correctly

 ### ToDo